 Prior to imposing a short-term out-of-school suspension (meaning ten (10) school days or less, either consecutively or cumulatively in a school year), the Administrator must provide oral and written notice to the student and the parent in English and in the primary language of the home if other than English, or other means of communication where appropriate.
 The notice shall set forth in plain language: (a) the disciplinary offense; (b) the basis for the charge; (c) the potential consequences, including the potential length of the student's suspension (short-term suspension not to exceed 10 school days consecutively or cumulatively in a school year); (d) the opportunity for the student to have a hearing with the Administrator concerning the proposed suspension, including the opportunity to dispute the charges and to present the student’s explanation of the alleged incident, and for the parent to attend the hearing; (e) the date, time, and location of the hearing; (f) the right of the student and the student's parent to interpreter services at the hearing if needed to participate.

 The purpose of the short-term suspension hearing with the Administrator is to hear and consider information regarding the alleged incident for which the student may be suspended, provide the student an opportunity to dispute the charges and explain the circumstances surrounding the alleged incident, determine if the student committed the disciplinary offense, and if so, the consequences for the infraction.
 At a minimum, the Administrator shall discuss the disciplinary offense, the basis for the charge, and any other pertinent information.
 The student also shall have an opportunity to present information, including mitigating facts, that the Administrator should consider in determining whether other, remedies and consequences may be appropriate as set forth in 603 CMR 53.05, including ways to re-engage the student in learning.
 The Administrator shall provide the parent, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the Administrator should consider in determining consequences for the student.
-Based on the available information, including mitigating circumstances, the Administrator shall determine whether the student committed the disciplinary offense, and, if so, what remedy or consequence will be imposed.student committed the disciplinary offense, and, if so, what remedy or consequence will be imposed.
+Based on the available information, including mitigating circumstances, the Administrator shall determine whether the student committed the disciplinary offense, and, if so, what remedy or consequence will be imposed.
 The Administrator shall not suspend a student until alternative remedies have been employed and their use documented following and in response to the specific incident(s) in question unless specific reasons are documented as to why such alternative remedies are unsuitable or counter-productive and in cases where the student’s continued presence in the school would pose a specific, documentable concern about the infliction of serious bodily injury or other serious harm upon another person while in the school.
 In any event, the principal shall consider ways to reengage the student in learning.

 The Administrator shall notify the student and parent of the determination and the reasons for it, and, if the student is suspended, the type and duration of suspension and the opportunity to make up assignments and such other schoolwork as needed to make academic progress during the period of removal, as provided in 603 CMR 53.13(1).
 The determination shall be in writing and may be in the form of an update to the original written notice.

 The Administrator’s short-term suspension decision is final, with no right of appeal.